-Notwithstanding, please do not send me time conflict permits regarding this time slot.
-We are going to use it.
-If you intend to take this course, come to our first meeting on Tuesday the 3rd of September and discuss your situation with me.
-If permitted, you would be able to "add" the course during the add-drop period.
+Notwithstanding, please do not send me time conflict permits regarding this time slot before we change it.
+If you intend to take this course, come to our first meeting on Monday the 27th.
+Then, you would be able to "add" the course during the add-drop period.